YuhanTian/-_anaysis_retrocopy/README.md

 ## Anaysis retrocopy using Hic data

-## **Dependence of R package:**
+##Dependence of R package:

-	optparse;
-	e1071;
-	randomForest;
-	bamsignals;
-	GenomicFeatures;
+	GenomicInteractions;
+	rtracklayer

-### Normalize the raw contact matrices at 250 kb using the normalization vectors derived by the Knight-Ruiz matrix balancing algorithm and produce strict or permissive datasets of contact maps that contained the top 10% or 50% normalized Hi-C contact pairs.
+###Normalize the raw contact matrices at 250 kb using the normalization vectors derived by the Knight-Ruiz matrix balancing algorithm and produce strict or permissive datasets of contact maps that contained the top 10% or 50% normalized Hi-C contact pairs.
     ./1hicdataprocessed

 ### Calculate the proportions of parent-retrocopy pairs that are spatially colocalized based on the interacting chromatin contact maps.